Global Adaptive Generative Adjustment: Global Adaptive Generative Adjustment

-with tuning parameters $b_j$, $j=1,\cdots,p$.
-The tuning parameter $b_j$ customizes the amount of the penalty on the coefficient $\beta_j$.
+with tuning parameters $\lambda_j$, $j=1,\cdots,p$.
+The tuning parameter $\lambda_j$ customizes the amount of the penalty on the coefficient $\beta_j$.
 It can provide a personalized shrinkage on the coefficient.
-For getting a concise update form, we first assume that the variance $\tau^2=1$.
-So $\bm{\varepsilon}\sim N(\mathbf{0},\mathbf{I})$.
 We introduce a global adaptive generative adjustment (GAGA) algorithm \ref{ASR} to recover a true signal $\bm{\beta}^*$.
 In case that the variance is unknown, it can be estimated by using the residual of the estimated signal.
 We will give the whole algorithm version with the estimated noise in the last part of this subsection.

 In the algorithm, tuning parameters and the signal are alternatively updated by a data-driven method.
 So it avoids the time-consuming scoring searching in the traditional hyperparameter selection.
 The inputs of this algorithm are the response vector $\mathbf{y}$, the design matrix $\mathbf{X}$, the iteration number $K$ and a constant $\alpha$.
 The constant $\alpha$ can control the sparsity of the signal estimate.
 We set $\alpha=2$ in the whole simulation experiment part.
 The output of this algorithm is the signal estimate $\hat{\bm{\beta}}=\text{GAGA}(\mathbf{y},\mathbf{X},K,\alpha)$.